|

 Harvey first opened on Broadway at the 48th Street Theatre

-in 1944 to great commercial and artistic success.
+in 1944 to great commercial and artistic success, winning the 1945 Pulitzer Prize for Drama.
 The Canadian

 première of Harvey was an American touring version of the Broadway